OCHA-DAP/hdx-python-api/README.md

 You can then fill out the function `generate_dataset` as required.

+## ACLED Example

 A complete example can be found here: [https://github.com/mcarans/hdxscraper-acled-africa](https://github.com/mcarans/hdxscraper-acled-africa)

 In particular, take a look at the files `run.py`, `acled_africa.py` and the `config` folder.

+The ACLED scraper creates a dataset in HDX for [ACLED realtime data](https://data.humdata.org/dataset/acled-conflict-data-for-africa-realtime-2016) if it doesn't already exist, populating all the required metadata.
+It then creates resources that point to urls of [Excel and csv files for Realtime 2016 All Africa data](http://www.acleddata.com/data/realtime-data-2016/) (or updates the links and metadata if the resources already exist).
+Finally it creates a gallery item that points to these [dynamic maps and graphs](http://www.acleddata.com/visuals/maps/dynamic-maps/).

+The first iteration of the ACLED scraper was written without the HDX Python library and it became clear looking at this and previous work by others that there are operations that are frequently required and which add unnecessary complexity to the task of coding against HDX.
+Simplifying the interface to HDX drove the development of the Python library and the second iteration of the scraper was built using it.
+With the interface using HDX terminology and mapping directly on to datasets, resources and gallery items, the ACLED scraper was faster to develop and is much easier to understand for someone inexperienced in how it works and what it is doing.
+The challenge with ACLED is that sometimes the urls that the resources point to have not been updated and hence do not work.
+In this situation, the extensive logging and transparent communication of errors is invaluable and enables action to be taken to resolve the issue as quickly as possible.
+The static metadata for ACLED is held in human readable files so if it needs to be modified, it is straightforward.
+This is another feature of the HDX Python library that makes putting data programmatically into HDX a breeze.